ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 We do not introduce any changes to the subsequent secion in the manager script that define the variables exposed in the ``Parameters`` tab.
-Instead, below that code section, let us define for pure convenience a private variable that identifies the current crop name in lowercase format.
+Instead, below that code section, let us define for pure convenience a private variable that identifies the current crop name in lowercase  (which will save us from repeatedly typing the same code).

 .. code-block:: csharp
-   :caption: Private variable of current crop name (lowercase format)
+   :caption: Private variable of the current crop name (lowercase format)
    :linenos:

         private string GetCropName()